Namr/partyless/README.md

 # Partyless

 A no-BS RSVP platform.
-No Accounts, no tracking, no spyware.
+No accounts, no tracking, no spyware.
+Use it at https://www.partyless.rsvp